-1. Get up early and go to Fisherman's Wharf to check out the sea lions that lounge like giant, stinking dogs, around Pier 39 (Cnr Beach St & the Embarcadero).
+1. Get up early and go to Fisherman's Wharf to check out the sea lions that lounge like giant, stinking dogs, around Pier 39 (Beach Street & The Embarcadero).
 This, by the way, is the only thing you should do at Fisherman's Wharf, and only do it around dawn, before the tourists arrive.

 Afterward, head down Stockton St. into North Beach, the formerly Bohemian part of the city.
 Get yourself a serious breakfast at Mama's (1701 Stockton St), which makes the best breakfast in town; it gets crowded on weekends, so get there early or expect to wait about half an hour.
 After breakfast, you won't feel like eating again for some time.

 2. Every great city needs its proud civic phallus — the Empire State Building, the Washington Monument, the Eiffel Tower.
 In San Francisco it's Coit Tower, which some say resembles a fire hose nozzle.
 It gives good views of the city, though, perched as it is atop historic Telegraph Hill.
 It's free to get inside the city-owned monument, but if you want to take the elevator to the top to dig the views, it's $7 for adults, and a little less for pensioners and kids.
 Take the Muni bus 39 from Washington Square Park.

 3. Now it's time to take the stairs, all 400 of them down Telegraph Hill.
 Along the way, you'll get to see some beautiful houses, gardens and, most times of the year, brightly coloured wild parrots.

 Walk all the way to the bottom of the hill, then head east toward the Bay, to the Embarcadero, where you can hop on a historic trolley car (you're looking for the F line) and you can ride it all the way to the Castro.
 Seventeen trolley cars are in service, painted in the colours of the originals from the 1920s and '30s.